 The Fund holds a number of financial assets and liabilities in overseas financial markets and is therefore exposed to the risk of loss arising from exchange rate movements of foreign currencies.
-At 31 March 2022, the Fund had overseas investments (excluding forward foreign exchange contract) of £1,549.822m and £8.159m cash denominated in currencies other than sterling.
+At 31 March 2023, the Fund had overseas

 To assess the risk the Fund is exposed to as a result of holding these currencies, taking into account information provided by Pensions & Investment Research Consultants Ltd (PIRC), it is considered that the movements shown below are a reasonable measure to apply to the currencies.
 The potential volatilities represent a one standard deviation movement in the volatility of currencies over the latest three years (i.e. 68% of the observed values were within these ranges).
 The use of actual data means that the period between March 2020 and March 2021 as well as January 2022 to March 2022, which included a significant portion of the volatility related to COVID-19 and Russia's invasion of Ukraine respectively have been included in the 3 year period being assessed to develop the volatility percentages.